codexa/firetext/CONTRIBUTING.md

 Firetext delivers office capabilities to many Firefox OS users.
 We could really use your help!

 ### Hack
 Is the open web is your passion?
 Do you dream in code?
-Well, head on over to our [Get Coding](https://github.com/codexa/firetext/wiki/Get-Coding) page, and help us bring more productivity power to Firefox OS users!
+Well, head on over to our [Get Coding](https://github.com/codexa/firetext/wiki/Get-Coding) page, and learn how to bring more productivity power to Firefox OS users!

 ### Localize
 Do you bridge the gap between cultures?
 Localize Firetext on [Transifex](https://www.transifex.com/projects/p/firetext/), and expand our global impact.